3F/DllExport/Readme.md

 "<path_to_SolutionFile_for_debugging>.sln" /verbosity:Diagnostic /t:Rebuild /p:Configuration=<Configuration>
 ```

-`Start Debugging`, Now you can debug this at runtime.
+Go to `Start Debugging`.
+Now you can debug at runtime.